Can Vitamins Cause Leg Cramps?

-Perhaps not so well reported are the downsides or repercussions some people experience with vitamins and supplements, however, are rarely talked about.
+The benefits of vitamins are well documented.
+The downsides or repercussions some people experience with vitamins and supplements, however, are rarely talked about.

 Vitamins are natural substances that contain carbon, which is vital for your body.